 European Union Film Festival Toronto

-Three dozen films are shown each year, for which the audience is lining up along College Street for mostly sold-out shows.
+Nearly three dozen films are shown each year, for which the audience is lining up along College Street for mostly sold-out shows.
 “The hottest tickets in town,” judged the Globe and Mail.
 The festival’s profile perfectly complements Toronto’s reputation as the world’s most multicultural city.
-Actor and the City of Toronto Film Commissioner, Zaib Shaik, also complimented the initiative: “I don’t usually look right into a camera and tell someone that I love them.
+Actor and former City of Toronto Film Commissioner, now Canadian Counsul General in Los Angeles, Zaib Shaikh, also complimented the initiative: “I don’t usually look right into a camera and tell someone that I love them.
 But European Union Film Festival – I love you!”

 Each year the festival visitors have the opportunity to vote for their favourite film.
-The Goethe-Institut’s film selection has won the EUFF Audience Award twice: 2011 with game-changing migration comedy ALMANYA – WELCOME TO GERMANY by Yasemin Şamdereli, and in 2016 with Til Schweiger’s tragicomedy HEAD FULL OF HONEY which tackles dementia and modern family dynamics.
-Other German award-winning films shown at the festival were Andreas Dresen’s STOPPED ON TRACK as well as THE BAADER MEINHOF COMPLEX, often as Canadian or Toronto premieres.
+The Goethe-Institut’s film selection has won the EUFF Audience Award threetimes: 2011 with the game-changing migration comedy ALMANYA – WELCOME TO GERMANY by Yasemin Şamdereli; in 2016 with Til Schweiger’s tragicomedy HEAD FULL OF HONEY, which tackles dementia and modern family dynamics; and yet again in 2018 with Simon Verhoeven's biting refugee comedy WELCOME TO GERMANY.
+Verhoeven happily accepted the award during the Goethe Berlinale Brunch in Berlin.
+Other German award-winning films shown at the festival were Andreas Dresen’s STOPPED ON TRACK, THE BAADER MEINHOF COMPLEX and others, often as Canadian or Toronto premieres.

 In 2010, the screening of the English-language drama STORM by Hans-Christian Schmid, starring European all-star cast Kerry Fox, Alexander Fehling, and Rolf Lassgård, was accompanied by a panel discussion about human rights, bringing Canadian philosopher Mark Kingwell and German human rights lawyer Mirja Trilsch to the stage of the Royal.
 Montreal-based Trilsch worked at The International Criminal Tribunal for the former Yugoslavia at The Hague – in the actual role portrayed by Fehling in the film.

-2014 marked the 25th anniversary of the fall of the Berlin wall, which the Goethe-Institut marked with Christian Schwochow’s critical refugee drama WEST, introduced by the former director of the Stasi Archives Mecklenburg-Vorpommern, GDR dissident Jörn Mothes, who also took part in a debate on “Europe 25 years after the fall of the Berlin Wall” at the Munk School of Global Affairs.
+2014 marked the 25th anniversary of the fall of the Berlin wall, which the Goethe-Institut marked with Christian Schwochow’s critical refugee drama WEST, introduced by the former director of the Stasi Archives Mecklenburg-Vorpommern, GDR dissident Jörn Mothes, who also took part in a debate on “Europe 25 years after the fall of the Berlin Wall” at the Munk School of Global Affairs during the festival.

-For Canadians, the festival offers a unique chance to join a community of curious cineastes and to see outstanding European movies, which are often not screened by commercial cinemas.
-The EUFF is funded and organized by the European cultural institutes and consulates.
+For Canadians, the festival offers a unique chance to join a community of curious cineastes and to see outstanding European movies, which often do not receive the theatrical runs and audience exposures they deserve.
+The EUFFTO is funded and organized by the European cultural institutes and consulates.
 The festival executive continues to innovate, including accompanying exhibitions like “Fassbinder 1945 – 1982” at the Goethe-Institut in 2016.
 Select screenings are preceded by international shorts and introduced by Canadian film students.
-Another recent, year-round initiative is the EUFF Classics Series, complementing the EUFF’s program of diverse contemporary film by showcasing canonized European films, whether France’s JOUR DE FETE or Italy’s JOURNEY TO ITALY.
-Germany presents Wolfgang Becker’s GOOD BYE, LENIN!, the quintessential hit comedy that defined the coming together of a nation after 1989 and launched 25-year old Daniel Brühl’s international career, in the inaugural Classics year.
+Another recent initiative was the EUFF Classics series, complementing the EUFF’s program of diverse contemporary film by showcasing canonized European films, whether France’s JOUR DE FETE or Italy’s JOURNEY TO ITALY.
+Germany presented Wolfgang Becker’s GOOD BYE, LENIN!, the quintessential hit comedy that defined the coming together of a nation after 1989 and launched 25-year old Daniel Brühl’s international career, in the inaugural Classics program.

 Watch the best @EUFFTO, from Austria, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, The Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden, United Kingdom.